B-Kiraly/Swapy-vue-demo-game/README.md

 ### Swapy

+This is the library I'm working with in order to provide the drag and drop functionality in this project.
+Still pretty new, as of fall 2024.

-updating to version 0.4.1 (from something like 0.3.0) has changed behaviour in a weird way.
+updating to version 0.4.1 (from 0.3.0) has changed behaviour in a weird way.
 My dynamic swapy pages no longer work the way that they were.
 It appears that they now require at least one swapy-item exist in the container at mounting or else they break and not work.

-The solution is fairly simple, I've just added one and left it invisible.
+The solution is fairly simple, just add a swapy item and leave it invisible.
 Not the most elegant thing, but it works.
-Hopefully in a future update soon it will be corrected.
+I've rolled back to 0.3.0 because I haven't had the need to use the features that have been added in the past couple of updates.
+Hopefully this isn't intended behaviour and in future updates it will be corrected.